ndoxx/kibble/README.md

 * Profiling utility
     - Easily profile execution time
     - Produce a Chrome Tracing json output
-* Config system
-    - Read and save settings from / to multiple TOML files with a single structure
-    - Each property is referenced by an intuitive hash string reflecting the property's hierarchy
 * Event system
     - Publish / subscribe model with central message broker (event bus)
     - Deferred event handling with event queues